elyra-ai/elyra/docs/source/user_guide/pipelines.md

  - Kubernetes secrets that generic nodes are exposing as environment variables to notebooks or scripts

 Specify the `--json` option to format the output as JSON.

+### Migrating pipelines

+The Visual Pipeline Editor stores information about the pipeline, nodes, node configuration, and node dependencies in a `.pipeline` file.
+How this information is persisted may change between major or minor Elyra releases.
+You might therefore have to migrate existing pipelines if you switch from one version of Elyra to another.
+The Visual Pipeline Editor and the [`elyra-pipeline` CLI](command-line-interface.html#working-with-pipelines) raise an error if an attempt is made to process a pipeline file version that is incompatible with the installed Elyra version.

+If the pipeline was last modified using a version of Elyra that is older than the installed version, you must migrate the pipeline using the Visual Pipeline Editor before you can use it.
+If the pipeline was last modified using a version of Elyra that is newer than the installed version, you must upgrade your Elyra installation to a more current release.

+To migrate a pipeline open it in the Visual Pipeline Editor and follow the prompts.